bluesky/bluesky/doc/source/state-machine.rst

     RE.resume()
     RE.abort()

-Example: Requesting a pause from a thread
+Example: Requesting a pause after a delay
 -----------------------------------------

+Suppose we want to pause a scan if it hasn't finished in a certian amount of time.
+Then, we can decide whether to continue or abort.

 The user cannot call ``RE.request_pause()`` directly while a scan is running.
 It can only be a done from a separate thread.
 Here is a example code for a